chill-utility/chill-utility.github.io/content/terms-of-use/index.md

 ---

-These terms and conditions were last updated on: Monday June 18, 2024.
+These terms and conditions were last updated on: Tuesday, June 18, 2024.